Whichever type of carrier you’re using, and however young or old your little one is, safety when carrying will always be

 But how do you ensure you’re using your carrier safely?
 And how do you know if something is a safety issue or more about comfort?

 Here I help by busting some myths surrounding baby carriers and using them safely:

-MYTH ONE: A narrow-seat carrier can cause hip issues
+MYTH TWO: A narrow-seat carrier can cause hip issues

 There is no evidence that hip issues can be caused by using a carrier that is narrow.
 Babies with hip conditions are born with that condition; it is not caused.
 There IS, however, evidence that existing issues can be exacerbated by using a carrier that doesn’t support their legs and hips in an ergonomic position.